PrefectHQ/prefect/docs/guide/core_concepts/configuration.md

 You can automatically generate a user configuration file at the default location by running `prefect make-user-config` from the CLI.

 ::: tip Changing the user config location
 Since you shouldn't change the default settings directly, if you want to change the configuration location, set an environment variable `PREFECT__USER_CONFIG_PATH` appropriately.
 :::

+### Configuration precedence

+Configuration values set via environment variable have the highest priority; they will be respected even if a user configuration exists.
+User configuration files, in turn, have precedence over the default values.

 ## TOML